w3c/wai-arrm/content/user-experience.md

 Collaborating on the design together ensures that it's optimized for multiple end users.

-### End user persona: Ilya, a senior staff member who is blind
+### End user persona: Lakshmi, a senior staff member who is blind
-@@update with new User Story}}
-Ilya is blind and uses a screen reader (speech-to-text software) and keyboard to navigate web pages.
+Lakshmi is blind and uses a screen reader (speech-to-text software) and keyboard to navigate web pages.
 She uses websites daily for research and financial transactions.
 This design task ensures she isn't confused by an unexpected behaviour, i.e., when her keyboard focus lands on a button for the first time and content is announced automatically or the button automatically opens another page.

 The intent of the task is to ensure that functionality is predictable as visitors navigate their way through a document.

 This task helps people with visual disabilities, cognitive limitations, and motor impairments by reducing the chance that a change of context will occur unexpectedly.

-Read [Ilya's full story](https://www.w3.org/WAI/people-use-web/user-stories/#accountant)@@update with new User Story}} and learn about other design tasks that benefit users like her.
+Read [Lakshmi's full story](https://www.w3.org/WAI/people-use-web/user-stories/story-three/) and learn about other design tasks that benefit users like her.

 ### Resources